Lower Hardres: History

+Middle ages

 A legal record in 1381 mentions William Sely, parson of "parva Ardres", & may indicate that a bell at Lower Hardres church was being made or repaired by John Buckingham.
 A debt of 45 marks is mentioned.

+19th century

+Lower Hardes was the village in which the first thresher was destroyed as part of the Swing Riots, on 28 August 1830.

 John Marius Wilson's Imperial Gazetteer of England and Wales described Lower Lardres as: A parish in Bridge district, Kent; on Stane-street, 3 miles ESE of Chartham r. station, and 3¼ S of Canterbury.

+20th century

-On the 1st of April 1934 the parish of Nackington was merged into "Lower Hardres", on the 1st of April 2019 the new parish was renamed to "Lower Hardres and Nackington".
+On 1 April 1934 the parish of Nackington was merged into "Lower Hardres", on 1 April 2019 the new parish was renamed to "Lower Hardres and Nackington".
+In 1931 the parish of Lower Hardres (prior to the merge) had a population of 254.

 Location

 Lower Hardres consists of a branch of roads that stem mainly from Canterbury.
 The populated areas of Lower Hardres are situated on minor roads, these being; Hardres Ct Road, Bridge Road and Faucett Hill.
 The parish church, St. Mary's is located on the east edge of the village, however another St, Mary's church can be found in Nackington, north of Lower Hardres on Nackington Road on the B2068.

 The Parish is engulfed in the countryside with fields bordering the area.
-The closest city is Canterbury around 5 kilometres North of the Parish.

-The Village
+The village

 There are currently no schools in the village, however there are primary schools within a couple of miles at Petham, Bridge and Bossingham.
-Garlinge Green has the closest secondary school to Lower Hardres and is just on the outskirts of Canterbury.There are only a couple key buildings in the immediate area of the village.
+Garlinge Green has the closest secondary school to Lower Hardres and is just on the outskirts of Canterbury.

+There are only a couple key buildings in the immediate area of the village.
 The village hall is situated within the center of the community and is more commonly known as the John Baker White Memorial Hall which was built in 1995.
 It has been awarded for its facilities and management, the hall itself is considered to be of rural nature on the outside, keeping in touch with the surroundings while boasting a more modern interior.
 It is home to a variety of local clubs, activities take place within the grounds and also different classes that are available for everyone.
 The hall can also be hired out as a venue for many different events.